-1 With the Cook Torrance node selected, from the Effects Library 3D > Materials category, click the Reflect node and then press 1 to see it in the viewer.

-The Reflect node will be used to layer a reflection image over the top of your diffuse material from the Cook Torrance node.
-So the first step is to bring in an image you can use as the reflection image.

-- 2 Open the media pool, and then from the 3D Globe bin, add the Italian Nights image to the Node Editor near the Reflect node. - 3 Press 1 to see the image in the viewer.
+- 1 With the Cook Torrance node selected, from the Effects Library 3D > Materials category, click the Reflect node and then press 1 to see it in the viewer. - The Reflect node will be used to layer a reflection image over the top of your diffuse material from the Cook Torrance node.
+So the first step is to bring in an image you can use as the reflection image. - 2 Open the media pool, and then from the 3D Globe bin, add the Italian Nights image to the Node Editor near the Reflect node. - 3 Press 1 to see the image in the viewer.

 This HDR (high dynamic range) equirectangular image can be used as a reflection map for surface materials created in Fusion.
-Even though it is a flat image, equirectangular images represent 360 degrees.
+Even though it is a flat image, equirectangular images represent 360 degrees-just like the maps of the world you'll see with the polar caps stretched out at top and bottom.
 But just connecting that into a reflect node will not give you a realistic reflection.

-4 Hold down the Option (macOS) or Alt (Windows) and drag the output of the Media In node to Reflect node, and then release the mouse button.
+4 Hold down the Option (macOS) or Alt (Windows) key and drag the output of the Media In node to the center of the Reflect node, then first release the mouse button, and then release the Alt or Option key.

-5 From the drop-down menu, choose Reflection Color Material, and then select the Reflect node and press 1 to see it in the viewer.
+5 From the dropdown menu, choose Reflection Color Material, and then select the Reflect node and press 1 to see it in the viewer.